tomchor/pymicra/docs/basics.rst

 The easiest way to read data files is using a ``fileConfig`` object.
 This object holds the configuration of the data files so you can just call this object when reading these files.
 To make it easier, Pymicra prefers to read this configurations from a file.
-That way you can write the configurations for some data files once, store it into a cofiguration file and then use it from then on everytime you want to read those data files.
+That way you can write the configurations for some data files once, store it into a configuration file and then use it from then on every time you want to read those data files.
 That is what Pymicra calls a "file configuration file", or "config file" for short.
 From that file, Pymicra can create a ``pymicra.fileConfig`` object.
 Consider, for example, the config file below